-In addition to the exisiting markets for Corporation's composite products, the Corporation is currently supplying graphene or graphene enhanced products to two customers in this market and is expecting rapid growth.
+In addition to the existing markets for Corporation's composite products, the Corporation is currently supplying graphene or graphene enhanced products in this market and is expecting rapid growth.
 NanoXplore's graphene products add value to interior, exterior, and under-the hood parts.
 Three major trends could become tail winds for the Corporation's graphene sales activities in the transportation market.
 The first one is the desire for additional light weighting, the second is the electrification of the transportation sector, and the third lies upon the anti-bacterial and anti-viral properties of the Corporation's graphene.

 Regarding the light weighting of the transportation sector, the Corporation's product was tested and approved by OEMs and is sold to Martinrea for use in fuel and brake lines.
-The Corporation is also directly selling graphene to an OEM for soft-touch applications in car interiors.
+The addition of graphene improves the corrosion resistance of these products.